 Oxford is located approximately 60 miles from London and has excellent road and rail links.
 The University has a useful guide for travelling to Oxford from the UK’s major airports and train stations.
 Please note that the city of Oxford has very restricted parking and it is therefore advised that you do not bring a car to Oxford.
 St Antony's College is unable to provide parking to any students or their visitors.

 The College is located in leafy North Oxford and is approximately a 30 minute walk from the train station and a 20 minute walk from Gloucester Green bus station.
 We would however recommend catching a taxi if you have luggage.
 Please visit our website for further details about directions to the College.

 To check in to College accommodation, please report to the Porter’s Lodge on arrival (marked building 1 on the College Map).
 The Lodge is open 24 hours a day, 7 days a week, but please note that you will only be able to check in after 2pm on the day that your tenancy starts.
 The Duty Porter will give you your key and explain how to find your room.
 Make sure you inform the Accommodation team of your arrival date to ensure your room is ready.
-From 02 – 07 October the Arrival Assistants (current students) will help you get to your college room and answer any questions you may have.

 Finding your way around Oxford

 Oxford, also known as The City of Dreaming Spires, is a small world city with the university at its heart.
 On arrival, you will be able to take part in city tours organised by current St Antony's College students.
 However, you are encouraged to use week 0 to explore the city and find all the buildings that you may need during your first term in Oxford, including your department and relevant libraries.
 The University provides detailed maps and guides to help you find your way around Oxford, including a map of University buildings, a map of Colleges and Halls, and a searchable map of the city.